-The rent had risen by 200% — Rei Kawakubo left Dover Street, although it was the London street that had launched the concept store, accounting for 35% of its turnover.
+The rent had risen by two-hundred percent.
+Rei Kawakubo left Dover Street, although it was the London Street that had launched the concept store.
+It accounted for thirty-five percent of its turnover

-It was September 2004 when an idea hatched by Rei Kawakubo and her partner, companion and official translator Adrian Joffe came to fruition in London at number seventeen Dover Street, Dover Street Market London.
-The building is an example of Brutalist architecture and between 1950 and 1968 it had been the headquarters of the Institute of Contemporary Arts, hosting works by Francis Bacon, Lucian Freud, Pablo Picasso and Jackson Pollock.
+It was the tenth of September 2004 when an idea hatched by Rei Kawakubo and her partner, companion and official translator Adrian Joffe came to fruition in London at number 17 Dover Street.
+The building is an example of Brutalist architecture.
+Between 1950 and 1968 it had been the headquarters of the Institute of Contemporary Arts.
+It hosted works by Francis Bacon, Lucian Freud, Pablo Picasso and Jackson Pollock.

-Today the famous names gracing Dover Street are Victoria Beckham, Acne, Louboutin and Jimmy Choo – but the Dover Street Market London is not there anymore, Kawakubo having moved it to Haymarket in a road parallel to Lower Regent Street, part of the London theatre district (the rent in Dover Street had risen by 200%).
+Today the famous names gracing Dover Street are Victoria Beckham, Acne, Louboutin and Jimmy Choo.
+But the Dover Street Market is not there anymore.
+Kawakubo having moved it to Haymarket in a road parallel to Lower Regent Street, part of the London theatre district.
+The rent in Dover Street had risen by two-hundred percent.

 Today DSM has six locations.
 After the 2004 opening in London, Tokyo (2012), New York (2013), Singapore (2017), Beijing and Los Angeles (both 2018) followed suit.
 Business of Fashion reported that a new store was set to open soon in Paris, dedicated to beauty.
 Everyone wants to open in Tokyo, but Kawakubo waited no less than eight years before returning to her home city.